Hot Desking Advantages and Disadvantages You Can't Ignore

 • Lack of Personalization: Personalizing desks becomes tricky since they aren't assigned permanently.

-• Logistical Challenges: Without proper management systems, finding an available desk could become a frustrating experience for employees.
+• Logistical Challenges: Without proper management systems and booking software, finding available hot desks could become a frustrating experience for employees.

 Simply put, hot desking might be excellent for some companies while proving less beneficial for others.